Rugby: Wallabies star Will Genia's pain over Israel Folau axing

 "Israel is probably one of the best players in the world, not just in Australia," Pollard said.

-"I don't know all the details about it and I only know him from the locker room but not only an unbelievable talent, but he's a great guy.
+"I don't know all the details about it and I only know him from the locker room but not only is he an unbelievable talent, he's a great guy.

 "Hopefully there's a way we can still see him playing rugby because it's an absolute treat."